CLTPayne/headlines-app/README.md

 1. Refactor API call logic out of controllers.
 2. Improve Cypress feature tests to use the stubbed API call data.
 API call was successfully stubbed with custom command useMocks() however seems to be the structure of the real server side API call that prevents Cypress loading the successfully stubbed headlines the page:
 ![stub](./readme_images/Cypress_Stub_API_Call.png)
 3. Use the lifecyle info for each news story headline to display if a story was published in the last 12 hours - to give the user info as to whether a story is breaking news.
+Would use [moment](http://momentjs.com/) to parse the ISO8601 time / date format.
-4. Switch the Origami components to using the build service to manual build so as to have more control over the application and rendering.
+4. Update the Origami components from using the build service to manual build so as to have more control over the application and rendering.
 5. Update syntax to es6.
 Due to the timeline, chose es5 for this task due to greater familiarity.
 6. If a real development scenario, would switch FT headlines API for the full API for full access to images and fix blurring at some sizes.
 7. Provide offline functionality.
 Did some research but did not have time to implement.
 This FT Labs [article](https://labs.ft.com/2012/08/basic-offline-html5-web-app/) was very interesting as a starting point.
 Would need a script listen for connection and download the latest headlines when online
-8. If a real scenario app would look at adjusting search results to take relevance into account (not just recency).
+8. If a real scenario app would look at adjusting search results to take relevance into account (not just recency) and provide a better user experience.